 Physics Department and Electrical & Computer Engineering Department

-The certificate is offered jointly by the Electrical & Computer Engineering & Physics Departments and reflects the strong interests in the physics and technologies of electro-optics.
+The certificate is offered jointly by the Electrical & Computer Engineering and Physics Departments and reflects the strong interests in the physics and technologies of electro-optics.
 Extensive research facilities include: new materials growth (molecular beam epitaxy) and device fabrication and testing laboratories.

 Elective Courses: (choose two of the following):